dondogecl/data_pipelines_apache_examples/iceberg/readme.md

 4. Parquet are appended into the Bronze Bucket under a folder name for the table in the format YYYY/MM/DD/
 5. The pipeline then triggers a job to load into the Silver Area, which is Iceberg Tables in GCP (BigQuery managed Iceberg).
 We will have both a Silver bucket and the proper dataset for testing.
 The transformation is minimal
 6. We apply some data quality rules into the Silver transformation process
+7. The ingestion pattern into silver will be append.
-7. All the stages are monitored in a monitoring_tracking table (name TBD) with timestamps, records created, status (SUCCESS, FAILED, etc), and batch_id of the extraction
+8. All the stages are monitored in a monitoring_tracking table (name TBD) with timestamps, records created, status (SUCCESS, FAILED, etc), and batch_id of the extraction
-8. Gold transformation should happen in BQ but it is TBD at this moment
+9. Gold transformation should happen in BQ but it is TBD at this moment

 ## Testing